 Scandlines’ Environment, Social, and Governance work is designed to help create value for our stakeholders and to make Scandlines their preferred partner.
 Scandlines is participant of the UN Global Compact and supports the ten principles for good business practice, in particular, for human rights, against forced and compulsory labour, and against child labour.

 Scandlines Infrastructure ApS is the parent of the Scandlines Group entities, the main investors of which are Igneo Infrastructure Partners, Federated Hermes and 3i Group and their related funds.
 The operational activities of the Scandlines Group are managed by Scandlines Danmark ApS, Scandlines Deutschland GmbH and their respective subsidiaries under the respectively applicable local law.

 Risk assessment & steps taken:

 At Scandlines, we aim to work towards the highest standards of integrity, honesty and appropriate behavior.
 Adhering to applicable laws, regulations and company guidelines is important to us.
 These principles are laid out in Scandlines’ Code of Conduct, which is distributed and applicable to all employees across the Scandlines group.
-Employees at Scandlines are hired under Danish and German labor law, respectively.
+Employees at Scandlines are hired under Danish and German labour law, respectively.
 Scandlines complies with all relevant local regulations and works closely with trade unions.

 Scandlines’ vendors are mainly based in Europe.
-There are a few exceptions in relation to some products, which are produced or procured from countries, which are identified as higher risk in the Global Slavery Index (www.globalslaveryindex.org).
+There may be a few exceptions in relation to some products or services from time to time, which are produced or procured from countries, which are identified as higher risk in the Global Slavery Index (www.globalslaveryindex.org).
 At Scandlines, we treat our vendors, including agents and consultants, with respect and are committed to conducting our contracting and procurement practices in a fair and transparent manner.
 We have a specific Vendor Code of Conduct, which sets out very clearly the legal standards and ethical behaviors, which we require all Scandlines’ vendors to adhere to (see below for further details on the Vendor Code of Conduct).
 Vendors, including agents and consultants, are required to agree in writing to comply with our Vendor Code of Conduct.

 Our efforts against modern slavery and human trafficking form part of Scandlines’ overall integrated approach to Environment, Social, and Governance.

 Policies in relation to slavery and human trafficking: